5 Habits of Effective Instructional Designers

 - Lead trade-off conversations.
 When clients ask for fast, cheap, and life-changing solutions, consultants know it’s their job to help the client prioritize.

-- Accept that they may need to be the bad guy and offer up answers no one is ready to hear.
+- Accept that they may need to be the bad guy and offer up ideas or solutions that the organization might not be ready to hear.

 Habit #2: Stay Curious